vortexgpgpu/vortex/README.md

 # Vortex RISC-V GPGPU

-Vortex currently supported RV32IM.
+Vortex currently supported RISC-V RV32I ISA

-./Kernel is a demo of exposing the warps and threads to a program.
-(Stable)

-./emulator is an emulator for RV32IM with warp and thread support.
-(Stable)
+/benchmarks containts test benchmarks

+/docs contains documentation.

+/runtime contains the runtime software support for Vortex.

+/emulator contains a software emulator for Vortex.

+/SimX contains a cycle-approximate simulator for Vortex.

-./rtl is verilog for the processor.
+/rtl is verilog for the processor.
 Currently supports RV32IM and passes all tests.